robak86/hardwired/README.md

 - It allows binding definitions for the **transient** and **scoped** lifetimes for the current scope, also including all descendant scopes.
 - Scope configuration has access to the parent container for configuring the scope dynamically based on values from the parent scope.
-- Additionally, it's possible to make a new scope inherit selected scoped instances from the parent

 #### Defining scope configuration